Artur-Nanivskyi/Beauty-salon-database/README.md

 - NOT IN with correlated subquery result
 - EXISTS with correlated subquery result
 - NOT EXISTS with correlated subquery result

 **SELECT queries that include the clause UNION / UNION ALL / INTERSECT / EXCEPT**

+<a name="practical-assignment4"></a>
+### Practical assignment 4

+This assignment focuses on demonstrating proficiency in working with stored procedures and implementing transactional mechanisms in SQL.
+The assignment comprises the following components:

+1. **procedures_pa4.sql**:
+- This file contains SQL scripts for implementing stored procedures.
+It includes examples showcasing how to work with various parameter types such as IN, OUT, and INOUT.
+2. **executions_pa4.sql**:
+- This file includes SQL scripts demonstrating the execution of stored procedures and the transactional mechanism.
+Each script is accompanied by readable comments explaining the purpose of the script and the expected result.